skuid/SamplePages/Skuid_Techniques/Multi_Part_Form/README.md

 - Page API:  V2
 - Data source: Only UI-only models are used.
 - Design system: [Download this Design System file](SamplePages.designsystem?raw=true).
 Use the Import function on the Design System page to add this system to your org.
-- Page XML:  [Copy the XML from this page](Multi_Part_Form.xml?raw=true), or save it as an XML file, and upload it as a new page in your Salesforce Org.
+- Page XML:  [Copy the XML from this page](Multi_Part_Form.xml?raw=true), or save it as an XML file, and upload it as a new page in your Salesforce org or Skuid NLX site.

 ## Notes